pasientskyhosting/kubernetes-authserver/README.md

 ```

-##The following environment variables are used at startup
+##The following environment variables are used at startup of the docker container.
 ####_DB_HOST_
 Mysql hostname
 _Default: 127.0.0.1_